SamDavidSmith/adversarial_attacks/README.md

 <a name="usage"></a>
 # 2. Usage
-If anything, this project can be used as a guidance for building an accurate object detection model on Google Colab, with code based on the very helpful [Tensorflow Object Detection Tutorial](https://www.youtube.com/watch?v=yqkISICHH-U) by Nicholas Renotte.
+This project can be used as a guidance for building an accurate object detection model on Google Colab, with code based on the very helpful [Tensorflow Object Detection Tutorial](https://www.youtube.com/watch?v=yqkISICHH-U) by Nicholas Renotte.
 The user could train a model with my manually annotated dataset, or use their own, or they could increase the amount of training steps, use a different model etc. The notebooks model_testingOBJDET are carefully annotated to help the user understand what each cell is doing.

+<br>I have included the patches in the image classification folder, so these patches can be tested in other environments.

 <a name="notebookcontents"></a>
 # 3. Contents for each .ipynb notebook in the repository